 If you don’t already have an emergency fund, start one today.
 You can use an online bank (my wife and I use CIT Bank) and quickly create a savings account or money market that will be used to hold your emergency fund.
 Work on adding money to it each month until you have enough to cover 3-6 months of living expenses.

 If you already have an emergency fund, but it’s not big enough to cover 3-6 months of living expenses, prioritize adding to it each month.

 3. Choose a Debt Payoff Approach

 If you currently have debt, aside from a mortgage, you should make debt payoff a top priority.
 Once you have no more monthly payments on credit cards, student loans, personal loans, car loans, or other debt, you’ll have a lot more money that you can save each month.
 Paying off debt will also mean that you can stop wasting money each month on interest payments.

 Two of the most common approaches to paying off debt are the debt snowball and the debt avalanche.
 With the debt snowball approach, you will attack your smallest debts (in terms of balance) first.
 With the debt avalanche approach, you will pay off the debt with highest interest rates first.
-See this article for a comparison of the two methods.
+See this article for a debt snowball vs. debt avalanche comparison.

 Once all your other debt is paid off, you may choose to pay off your mortgage, but that’s really a matter of personal preference.

 Earlier in this article, we looked at the common problem of not saving enough.
 One of the best things you can do to prevent this problem is to make your savings automatic.